! – Code snippet to speed up Google Fonts – > <! – End of code snippet for Google Fonts – > Skip to main contentSkip to navigation

 A commercial lease can have a major impact on your business, whether we are in the middle of a worldwide pandemic, or not.
 This is especially true in San Diego County, where the price of real estate, and commercial space, is at a premium.

 A “good” lease can save you a substantial amount of money and protect your business; a “bad” lease can drain your business of resources and even cause your business to fail.
 Commercial real estate leases are an important part of any business and need to be reviewed with the care that you use to review any important part of your business.
 Commercial leases all have risks, but by understanding those risks you can make an educated decision on whether to lease the space, or not.
 Always consult an attorney before entering into a contractual agreement, including commercial leases.
-The following are several issues that are important for a small business to consider when entering into a commercial lease:
+The following are several issues that are important to consider when entering into a small business commercial lease:

 Define the “Premises”